Barry Bonds: 1998 season

-On August 23, Bonds hit his 400th career home run.
+On August 23, Bonds hit his 400th career Major League home run.
 By doing so, he became the first player ever to enter the 400–400 club by having career totals of 400 home runs and 400 stolen bases; he is still the only player to have achieved this feat.
 The milestone home run came off Kirt Ojala, who, like Burkett, was pitching for the Marlins.
-For the season, he hit .303 with 37 home runs and drove in 122 runs, winning his eighth Gold Glove, He finished 8th in the MVP voting.
+For the season, he hit .303 with 37 home runs and drove in 122 runs, winning his eighth Gold Glove, He finished eighth in the MVP voting.